 At Hagley Primary School, a sense of place is an important aspect in many of the topics covered.
 On occasions, Geography will be the centre of the topic within the curriculum.
 The main aim of teaching and learning within Geography is to inspire the children with a fascination about the world and its people.
 Teaching should allow the children to understand and respect the differences between a wide range of people and environments.
 The children will cover both human and physical Geography and the relationship between the two.
 Teaching will ensure that children develop an understanding of where they are within the world: this includes the names of the continents, oceans and globally significant places.
 Fieldwork skills will be taught both in School and off-site, which will include the gathering of data, including the use of digital technology.
 The children will be encouraged to communicate geographical information in a variety of ways which will provide opportunities to use the skills acquired in English and Maths.
 Finally, the children will develop their map skills throughout primary school and will include a wider range of maps for different purposes.

-Hagley Primary School follows the Worcestershire Agreed Syllabus for Religious Education 2015 - 2020.
+Hagley Primary School follows the Worcestershire Agreed Syllabus for Religious Education.

 The aims are:

 The syllabus requires that all pupils learn about Christianity in each Key Stage.
-In addition, pupils will learn about Islam, Hinduism, Sikhism, Buddhism and Judaism.
+In addition, pupils will learn about Islam, Hinduism, Sikhism and Judaism.
 Furthermore, non-religious world views, such as Humanism, are also studied.
+Although adopting the LA syllabus, as a school we have reflected on our community and adapted units accordingly to further our children's understanding of a range of faiths.

 RE is taught in line with curriculum topics in KS1 and KS2 and may form a special week of teaching or taught throughout the term depending on the topic.